 Los Cabos, meanwhile, saw an average of 500 flights arrive or take off per week throughout the entire year.
 With those numbers, it’s evident that finding a direct flight to Los Cabos from anywhere in the world is more likely than finding one to La Paz.

 In fact, there are no direct international flights to La Paz airport.
 Foreign travelers who want to get to La Paz have to do so through Tijuana, Mexico City, or Guadalajara.
-The other option is to fly down to Los Cabos and rent a car to get to La Paz.
+Another common option is to fly down to Los Cabos and rent a car to get to La Paz.

 Your Choice May Come Down To The Type of Resort That You Want To Visit